danielsaidi/Sheeeeeeeeet/Readmes/Appearance.md

 # Appearance

-Sheeeeeeeeet lets you customize the appearances of action sheets and their views and items.
-You can change fonts, colors and images, item heights, rounded corner radius and much more.
+Sheeeeeeeeet's action sheets are very customizable and let you change the appearance of their views and items, e.g. heights, fonts, colors etc.

+The actiom sheets use appearance proxy-based styling, so you can change the style of all instances of a certain item type, as well as individual instances.

 This guide will show you the available customization alternatives.
 To learn more, check out the demo app and this [advanced example][AdvancedExample].

-## Global appearances
+## Global appearance

-You must apply a global action sheet appearance in order for your sheets to look good.
-You can do this at app launch by calling `ActionSheet.applyAppearance(...)`.
-Apply the standard appearance by calling `ActionSheet.applyAppearance(.standard)`.
+You must apply a global action sheet appearance in order for your custom action sheets to look good.
+You can apply the standard appearance by calling `ActionSheet.applyAppearance(.standard)`.
-You can apply new appearances at any time.

-You can inherit `ActionSheetAppearance` to create your own custom appearances.
-A custom appearance can also inherit `StandardActionSheetAppearance` to build upon the standard appearance.
-Have a look at the demo app for examples.
+You can inherit `ActionSheetAppearance` to create custom appearances.
+If you do, remember to call `super` when overriding the standard implementations.

 ## ActionSheet apperances

-The `ActionSheet` class has three appearance properties that you can modify:
+The `ActionSheet` class has some appearance properties that applies to the action sheet's layout:

 * `minimumContentInsets: UIEdgeInsets` (the minimum screen edge margins)
 * `preferredPopoverWidth: CGFloat` (the popover width, when presented on iPads)
 * `sectionMargins: CGFloat` (the distance between the header, items and buttons)

-Since these properties apply to each action sheet instance, you can't change the default values for all action sheets in your app.
-If you want all sheets to have a different value, subclass `ActionSheet` and set a custom override value.
+These properties currenly apply to each action sheet instance, so you currently can't change the default values for all action sheets instances in your app.

 ## ActionSheet subview appearances

-The `ActionSheet` class has several subviews that can be styled using appearance proxy properties, e.g. `ActionSheetBackgroundView`.
-To modify the appearances of these views, just use their appearance proxies, e.g.:
+The `ActionSheet` class has several subviews that can be globally styled, e.g. `ActionSheetBackgroundView`.
+To modify their appearances, just use their appearance proxies:

 ```swift
 ActionSheetBackgroundView.appearance().backgroundColor = .purple